Updated February 26, 2025

 Although you are free to camp on the land, it will be more complicated to install a caravan or light construction.
 You are not free to do what you want on your land.

-On the other hand, construction in agricultural (A) and natural (N) zones is strictly regulated, so you won't be free to build a house or a tree house.
-We explained this in our articles on building on agricultural or forest land.
+Buildings in agricultural (A) and natural (N) zones are strictly regulated, so you won't be free to set up a house or cabin there.
+This is what we explained in our articles on building on agricultural or forest land.

-Under certain conditions, only a farmer can obtain permission to build a dwelling on agricultural land.
+Only a farmer can, under certain conditions, obtain permission to build a dwelling on agricultural land.

-Zones A and N may include STECAL (Secteur de Taille Et de Capacité d'Accueil Limitée) zones in which light construction may be authorised, but very few communes have included these zones in their Local Town Planning Scheme.
+Zones A and N may include STECAL zones (Secteur de Taille Et de Capacité d'Accueil Limitée) in which light constructions may be authorized, but very few communes have included these zones in their Local Urban Plans.

-In practice, before setting up a caravan, mobile home or light dwelling, or building a tree house, etc., contact the town hall to find out what you are allowed to do.
-Otherwise, you run the risk of having to dismantle your installations.
+In practice, before setting up a caravan, mobile home or light dwelling, building a cabin, ... contact the town hall to find out what you're allowed to do.
+Otherwise, you run the risk of having to dismantle your installation.

-It should be noted that from a town planning point of view, there are different types of leisure accommodation and that the regulations governing mobile homes and caravans are different:
+From a town-planning point of view, there are different types of recreational housing, and the regulations governing mobile homes and caravans are different:

 |